-The College provides many opportunities for students to get involved outside the classroom.
-This includes tutoring, mentoring, the student advisory council, student organizations and clubs, and the House System.
+The College provides many opportunities for students to get involved outside the classroom, including tutoring, mentoring, the student advisory council, student organizations and clubs, and the House System.

 The House System